maarten-pennings/NarrowCast/README.md

 This project delivers the player `narrowcast.html`, an example playlist file (`example.list.xml`), channel files (`art.channel.xml` and `weather.channel.xml`) and two example images (`logo.png` and `bg.jpg`).
 You would copy `narrowcast.html` and create your own playlist, channel and image files.
+All these files are stored on a webserver, and retrieved by Raspberry Pi's attached to big screens.

 # Demo